drobb2020/excession_blog/DEPLOYMENT_NOTES.md

   * [X] ln -sf ../sites-available/djangoblog.conf .
   * [X] service nginx restart
   * [X] If everything is running as expected, go back into settingsprod.py and change DEBUG = True to False
-  * [X] Restart supervisor with the command: supervisorctl restart djangoblog
+  * [X] Restart supervisor with the command: supervisorctl restart excession_blog
     - Whenever you make a change to any files in the django project you must restart the supervisor for the changes to take effect.